 Who they are: “Backed by Master shoemakers with a heritage of more than 3 decades of handcrafting shoes from the U.K., our designs deviate little from the classic and timelessness of the English eye for shoe construction and design but with our own added flair, bring them into the modern era.”

 My opinion: I believe that W.H.Y & CO offers handcrafted shoes at a great price.
 As compared to the more affordable options mentioned above, W.H.Y & CO shoes are all hand-painted and finished manually.
 Furthermore, unlike the cemented options above, W.H.Y & CO shoes all come blake-stitched for added durability, and utilizes only European calf leather.
 Furthermore, they also offer various intriguing designs, from the off-black Qi pictured above, to Bottega inspired hand-woven loafers.
 Lastly, Wei Han (founder) also does restoration services at his showroom, so if your shoes are in need for a rejuvenation, you can consider popping by W.H.Y & CO as well!

 Prices: Blake-Stitched shoes start at S$214 (after promo code).
 As W.H.Y & CO is an official affiliate partner of Wah So Shiok, simply quote “WAHSOSHIOK” upon checkout to enjoy 10% off all shoes store-wide!

 Where to buy: W.H.Y & CO shoes can be bought online here.
 Shoes can also be viewed in their International Plaza showroom!

 Previously called Donovan’s, CustomMade offers made-to-order shoes at an affordable pricing.

-Prices: Made-to-order shoes start from $250.
+Prices: Made-to-order shoes start from $250 for blake-stitched construction.